 Agentic Coding Toolkit

-Agentic Coding Toolkit (ACT) is a collection of commands, agents, skills, and Flutter knowledge that structures your AI-assisted development workflow.
-Designed to bring spec-driven development, structured workflows, and deep Flutter expertise to every coding session.
+Agentic Coding Toolkit (ACT) is a collection of commands, agents, skills, and a Flutter

-Fully compatible with Claude Code and OpenCode — the two leading AI coding CLIs.
+Works with Claude Code and OpenCode — the two leading AI coding CLIs.
+You'll need one of these installed, along with your preferred

 From spec to PR with guardrails at every step